 - Warm-season annual weeds tend to start growing in the spring and hang around all through the growing season.
 Either way, the only way to control them is to remove them before they go to seed again.
 Annual weeds very often have shallow roots and can be easily hand-pulled or cut off with a hoe.

 Hopefully, you will see fewer and fewer annual weeds as the season progresses.
 The reality, however, is that new seeds will always find their way in and some seeds remain dormant in the soil until ideal conditions present themselves and they germinate.
 Weeding is an ongoing process; if you can get in the habit of removing weeds each time you work in your garden, it won’t become an overwhelming task.

-Perennial weeds are the most difficult to get rid of.
-They spread by both seed and creeping roots and if you don’t pull the entire root, the plant can actually reproduce from every little root piece left behind.
+Perennial weeds are the most difficult to control.
+They spread by seed and creeping roots and if you don’t pull the entire root, the plant can actually reproduce from every piece of root left behind.
 You’ll have similar problems with perennial weeds that grow deep, hard-to-remove taproots.

 Hoeing and tilling are not good choices for removing perennial weeds.
 Hand weeding will work if you are very thorough about removing the entire plant and its root system.
 If you can handle cold temperatures, perennial weeds pull out most easily in the early spring, when the ground has recently thawed.
 Sometimes an herbicide is the only solution for eradicating tough perennial weeds like poison ivy, ground ivy, and brambles.